Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields: Complement: Other curves

-Analyzing the image of $V$ under this map (along the lines of \cite[Section~4]{Legendre}) allows one to show that the rank of $V$ goes to infinity with $d$ for $d$ of the form $q^\nu+1$.
+Analyzing the image of $V$ under this map (along the lines of \cite[Section~4]{Legendre}) allows one to show that the rank of $V$ is at least $d-2$ when $d$ is of the form $q^\nu+1$ (and at least $d-1$ when $g>1$).
+This work is also closely related to the calculations in Chapter~2 for the curve $C$ that is our main object of study.

+In the appendix, we also consider a certain surface $\XX_d$ equipped with a morphism $\XX_d\to\P^1$ whose generic fiber is $X/K_d$, and we prove that this surface is dominated by a product of curves.
+This shows that the BSD conjecture holds for $J$ over $\Fq(u)$ where $u^d=t$, $q$ is any power of $p$, and $d$ is any positive integer prime to $p$.
+All this is closely related to our work in Chapters~3 and 5 on $C$.

+In the last part of the appendix, we obtain an upper bound on the order of vanishing of the $L$-function of $J/K_d$ at $s=1$, thereby bounding the rank of $J(K_d)$ from above.
+This is closely related to our work in Chapter~5 on the $L$-function of $J_C$.

-We note that some of the finer analysis of this paper is unlikely to go through without significant additional work.
-For example, the degree of the $L$-function of $J$ over $K_d$ is asymptotic to $g^2d$ as $d\to\infty$, whereas the rank of $V$ (and presumably the rank of $J(K_d)$) is less than $d$.
+We note that some of the finer analysis of this paper is unlikely to go through without much additional work.
+For example, the upper and lower bounds on the rank of $J$ over $K_d$ differ significantly, and we have not determined the exact rank.
+Indeed, the degree of the $L$-function of $J$ over $K_d$ is asymptotic to $g^2d$ as $d\to\infty$, whereas the rank of $V$ is less than $d$.
 This suggests that the leading coefficient of $L(J/K_d,s)$ at $s=1$ is likely to be of arithmetic nature, and that the connection between the index of $V$ in $J(K_d)$ and the order of $\sha(J/K_d)$ may not be as simple as it is for the curve $C$ studied in the rest of this paper.
+We would be delighted if readers of this paper took up these questions.